A light set of enablers based on Cloudframe's proprietary data science codebase.

 - submit training jobs as part of the Command Data Science Environment (CDSE).

 It is a light version of some of our proprietary enablers that we use to deliver data-informed products to our clients.
 The

 tracker which is intended to support data science experimentation.

 In addition to the following packages,

 datascientist requires that you have the credentials (et cetera) to perform the operation required.
-For example, when connecting to an Oracle database you must install and configure Instant Client or something like that.
-This package does not do that for you.
+For example, when connecting to a Redshift database you must have the correct credentials stored either as environment variables (see the example bash profile) or in an

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.

 |Filename, size datascientist-0.1.7-py3-none-any.whl (20.1 kB)||File type Wheel||Python version py3||Upload date||Hashes View|